Destiny 2 A Hollow Coronation Atlas Skews – Harbinger Cathedral and more in the Dreaming City Confluence

 5. Confluence Throne Portal

 The fifth and final Atlas Skew for A Hollow Coronation is in the Throne Portal room.
-To get to this, head back the way you came and head through the glowing doorway on your left in the junction room.
-From the Spine of Ceres corridor, this room is directly opposite.
+To get to this, head back the way you came and go through the glowing doorway on your left in the junction room.
+From the crystal corridor, this room is directly opposite.
 Head to the far side of the room where the large portal ring is and the last Atlas Skew will be waiting for you.

 Destiny 2 Tips | Destiny 2 Crucible tips | Destiny 2 Class guide | Destiny 2 Heroic Public Events | Destiny 2 Aspect of Destruction | Born in Darkness Destiny 2 Beyond Light guide | Destiny 2: Beyond Light Entropic Shard guide | Destiny 2 Season 15 mods | Destiny 2 Season 15 exotics | Destiny 2 anti cheat